 Sex.com – Here comes the first deal from porn industry.
 The deal was made for $14 million and happened in November of 2010.
 This domain is doing very well, as it is linked with one of the most searched keyword on search engines.

 07. Hotels.com, $11 million in 2001

-This domain was purchased at $11 million according to a recent interview with BBC, David Roche the CEO of hotels.com worldwide, revealed that they had originally acquired the domain hotels.com in 2001 but later sold the company for $1.1 Billion.
+According to a recent interview with BBC, David Roche, the CEO of hotels.com purchased for $11 million, revealed that they had originally acquired the domain hotels.com in 2001 but later they sold the company for $1.1 Billion.